 - 4. You will be asked whether you want to use your Internet connection.
 Unless you want to reuse already downloaded packages (only advanced users), use the default Yes. - 5.
 You will be given a choice of pipelines (with the corresponding workflows) to install.
 Please specify the numbers for the pipelines you require, separated by a space, or type "A" for all pipelines. - 6.
 For the pipelines to be installed you will be prompted for the demo data sets to be installed.
 Type "A" for all demo datasets.
 Take into account that if you are installing in a directory that already contains data, it won't be removed. - 7.
 The script will also detect whether previous versions of the workflows or Reflex were installed and in this case you have the option to update links or remove obsolete cache directories.
 It is advised to use the defaults. - 8.
-To start Reflex, issue the command:
+If some of the prerequisite binaries for Reflex are not under one of the paths indicated by the command, getconf PATH then you will need to add the appropriate paths as a colon separated list to the esoreflex.path parameter in the configuration file <install\dir>/etc/esoreflex.rc.
+This will usually be necessary when the FITS viewer (fv) is installed outside of /usr/bin.
+As an example, assume fv is installed into the directory /usr/local/fv5.4, the file esoreflex.rc should then have the line setting esoreflex.path look similar to the following:

 Doc: VLT-MAN-ESO-19500-XXXX

-Issue: Issue 1.3
+ESO Reflex FLAMES-UVES Tutorial Issue: Issue 1.10

-Date: Date 2016-03-03
+LOU Date: Date 2018-04-01

-Page: 10 of 28
+Page: 10 of 30